 The 550 Clinic assists in the diagnosis and management of patients at the University of Louisville and Veterans Administration hospitals, as well as outpatient clinics at the University of Louisville (550 Clinic).
-Physicians also assist with management of HIV infected individuals in the prison and jail system through the Kentucky TeleHealth Network.
+Physicians, nurse practitioners, and physical assistants also assist with management of HIV infected individuals in the prison and jail system through the Kentucky TeleHealth Network.

 The 550 HIV Clinic is a federally funded outpatient medical clinic for HIV+ individuals.
 Ryan White Title III funding, along with the support of University of Louisville, has made it possible to operate Monday through Friday 8:30 am – 4:30 pm.